1st Geneva Convention – wounded and sick in the field

 IN WITNESS WHEREOF the undersigned, having deposited their respective full powers, have signed this Convention.

-DONE at Geneva, August 12, 1949, in the French and English languages, the original to be deposited in the Archives of the Swiss Confederation.
-The Swiss Federal Council will transmit a certified true copy of the Convention to each of the signatory States, as well as to the States which have acceded to the Convention.
+DONE at Geneva, on August 12, 1949, in the French and English languages, the original to be deposited in the Archives of the Swiss Confederation.
+The Swiss Federal Council will transmit a certified copy of the Convention to each of the signatory States, as well as to the States which have acceded to the Convention.

 (Designation of plenipotentiaries)